-Air purifiers with HEPA filters and CADR ratings over 240, can stop sickness and germs from spreading by reducing the concentrations in the room.
+Air purifiers with HEPA filters and CADR ratings over 240 can stop sickness and germs from spreading by reducing the room’s concentrations.
 With concerns of the coronavirus on everyone’s mind, using an air purifier may be another “slice of swiss cheese” toward preventing the virus in your kennel.

 Improves air circulation

 It also helps improve air circulation.
 You would have to keep your kennel windows and doors open as often as you can to match the power of an air purifier.
 This isn’t usually feasible on rainy or cold winter days.

 And they neutralize the air.
 Anyone who has run a kennel knows that dogs can stink.
 Whether it’s damp hair or an elimination accident, an air purifier can trap the odor before your customers react to the smell.
 NOTE: it is necessary to purchase one that does not produce ozone, which can be an allergy irritant.